Core Workflow#

 Interpreting QC results:

-Correlation heatmaps: Correlation coefficients close to 1 indicate high similarity of 5mC or 5hmC levels between samples
+Correlation heatmaps: Correlation coefficients close to 1 indicate high similarity of 5mC and 5hmC (and modC if included) levels between samples

-PCA plots: Separation and/or clustering between experimental groups indicates the % variability that is explained by the first two principal components, for 5mC or 5hmC.
+PCA plots: Separation and/or clustering between experimental groups indicates the % variability that is explained by the first two principal components, for 5mC and 5hmC (and modC if included).

 Coverage statistics: The mean CpG coverage per sample is an indicator of the usable depth for methylation analysis.
 See the next step for feature extraction (region-based) coverage statistics.